shawonsom/Linux_Basic_to_Advance/Linux-for-DevOps.md

 | `1`              | Execute |

-- [ ] 💡There are 2 ways to use the command -
+- [ ] 🔴There are 2 ways to use the command -

    - [ ] Absolute mode
    - [ ] Symbolic mode